~$900K

 What is the difference between dividends only and total withdrawal?

-Dividends only means your retirement income comes entirely from VOO's dividend payments — you never sell shares, preserving your portfolio for heirs or future growth.
+Dividends only means your retirement income comes entirely from VOO's dividend payments.
+You never sell shares, preserving your portfolio for heirs or future growth.
 This requires a much larger portfolio because VOO's dividend yield is approximately 1.2%.
 Total withdrawal uses the 4% rule, combining dividends with periodic share sales, requiring a smaller portfolio but gradually depleting it over approximately 30 years.
 For $3,000/month, dividends-only needs a $3M portfolio versus $900K with the 4% rule.

 What annual return should I assume for VOO?